Queen Lucia: Reception

 A contemporary review in The Bookman says, "This is decidedly one of the most amazing and clever stories that Mr. Benson has written.
 It is a kind of cleverness which is familiar in fiction as well as in social intercourse, an unfeeling smartness which is satirical and sarcastic.
-Modern society, especially in the case of idle rich people, must be a constant temptation to the clever novelist, and Mr. Benson has alreaady shot his arrows at the crazes of society women in particular.
+Modern society, especially in the case of idle rich people, must be a constant temptation to the clever novelist, and Mr. Benson has already shot his arrows at the crazes of society women in particular.
 But in this novel he is genial and delightful.
 There is no acid touch of superiority."

 Another contemporary review in The Literary Digest says, "The book is lacking in what we are constantly told is necessary for a good novel.
 There is not much plot; there is no love interest; there is no climax — the book just stops (much to our regret) after chronicling one more Riseholme failure in the line of spirit manifestation.
 But it is long since once has seen such a masterly bit of satire, such a piece of character-study as Lucia."

 Robert Kiernan writes that the Lucia novels "constitute a high point of camp...
 Queen Lucia is a comedy of village manners, with a line clearly drawn between insiders and outsiders.
 References to Bolshevism and revolutionary outrages may seem to suggest that Riseholme is something more than a village — a microcosm, even, of beleaguered monarchies the world over — but one is never permitted to take that seriously that analogy.
 Indeed, Riseholme is a stage set, not a sociopolitical entity."